The Department is currently staffed at 18 full time sworn officers, of all ranks, and a civilian police clerk.

-The Police Administration directs the overall activities of the Police Department to accomplish the mission and goals of the organization; ensuring that personnel and resources are used in the most efficient and effective manner.
+The Administration section directs the overall activities of the Police Department to accomplish the mission and goals of the organization; ensuring that personnel and resources are used in the most efficient and effective manner.

 The officers assigned to the Patrol unit are dedicated towards working in partnership with the members of our community in anticipating and preventing problems and to improving the quality of life for our township residents and visitors.